anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What is the Market Cap of ANY?

 A. The MC is the Circulating Supply (see above) multiplied by the price, which you can see on anyswap.exchange.
-The current MC is about $8 million (06/09/2020).
+The MC of ANY can be seen using the @AnyswapBot in Telegram :- /mc@AnyswapBot

 |br|